AWPA Scholarships and Awards

 Value: Up to $1,500 on a dollar for dollar basis.

-- Applicants must hold a RPC or RPL and have a minimum of 50hrs flying experience on powered aircraft.
+• Applicants must hold as a minimum RPC or RPL and have a minimum of 50hrs flying experience on powered aircraft.

-- Applicants must have been a financial member of AWPA for a minimum of 12 months immediately prior to application for the award.
+• Applicants must be a financial member of AWPA or have applied for AWPA membership prior to application and maintain membership for the duration of the scholarship.

 Value: $2,000 on a dollar for dollar basis.